aragon/aragon-wiki/docs/network/aragon_network_token.md

 ## ANT asset analysis

-On October 22, 2019, Aragon One researcher Luke Duncan published an analysis of ANT entitled "[ANT Demand Modeling Framework](https://forum.aragon.org/t/ant-demand-modeling-framework/1389)".
+On October 22, 2019, Aragon One Researcher Luke Duncan published an analysis of ANT entitled "[ANT Demand Modeling Framework](https://forum.aragon.org/t/ant-demand-modeling-framework/1389)".
 Duncan described the document as "a basic framework for thinking about the demand for the Aragon Network Token (ANT) based on its current and potential future utility value".

 On March 6, 2020, the venture capital firm Placeholder published an analysis of ANT entitled "[Aragon (ANT) Economics](https://www.placeholder.vc/blog/2020/3/6/aragon-ant-economics)".
 Placeholder refers to ANT in their analysis as "a governance asset, with planned future economics to reinforce its store-of-value status".